De Havilland Mosquito: Overview

+As a multi-role warplane, the Mosquito came in multiple versions: photo-reconnaissance (PR), bomber (B), fighter (F), night fighter (NF), fighter-bomber (FB), torpedo bomber (TR) with fold-up wings to fit more on a carrier, and trainer (T), each with varying modifications and weapon loadouts.
+Typical gun armament was four .303 caliber Browning machine guns and four 20 mm Hispano autocannons.
+Bomb load could be up to 4,000 lb (1,800 kg), allowing the Mosquito to carry a single "Cookie" blockbuster bomb, or a number of smaller ones.

 The most-produced variant, designated the FB Mk.
 VI (Fighter-bomber Mark 6), was powered by two Merlin Mk.23 or Mk.25 engines driving three-bladed de Havilland hydromatic propellers.
 The typical fixed armament for an FB Mk.
 VI was four Browning .303 machine guns and four 20-mm Hispano cannons, while the offensive load consisted of up to 2000 lb of bombs, or eight RP-3 unguided rockets.

 Performance

 The design was noted for light and effective control surfaces that provided good manoeuvrability, but required that the rudder not be used aggressively at high speeds.
 Poor aileron control at low speeds when landing and taking off was also a problem for inexperienced crews.
 For flying at low speeds, the flaps had to be set at 15°, speed reduced to 200 mph, and rpm set to 2,650.
 The speed could be reduced to an acceptable 150 mph for low-speed flying.
 For cruising, the optimum speed for obtaining maximum range was 200 mph at 17000 lb weight.

 The Mosquito had a high stalling speed of 120 mph with undercarriage and flaps raised.
 When both were lowered, the stalling speed decreased from 120 to 100 mph.
 Stall speed at normal approach angle and conditions was 100 to 110 mph.
 Warning of the stall was given by buffeting and would occur 12 mph before stall was reached.
 The conditions and impact of the stall were not severe.
 The wing did not drop unless the control column was pulled back.
 The nose drooped gently and recovery was easy.

 Early on in the Mosquito's operational life, the intake shrouds that were to cool the exhausts on production aircraft overheated.
 Flame dampers prevented exhaust glow on night operations, but they had an effect on performance.
 Multiple ejector and open-ended exhaust stubs helped solve the problem and were used in the PR.VIII, B.IX, and B.XVI variants.
 This increased speed performance in the B.IX alone by 10 to 13 mph.